Carl Freedman (writer): Life and career

 Freedman is also known for his essays on the writer Philip K. Dick, where he studies the prevalence of paranoia in Dick's works.
 His Literary Conversations series of books (2005–09) contain extended interviews with Isaac Asimov, Ursula K. Le Guin, and Samuel R. Delany.
 Freedman has also authored essays on Marxism and China Miéville.
 His 2015 book, Art and Idea in the Novels of China Miéville, studies six of his novels: King Rat; the three Bas-Lag books, Perdido Street Station, The Scar and Iron Council; The City and the City; and Embassytown.
 It has been described as "essential reading" for discussion of Miéville's work.

-Other writers that have been the subject of Freedman's work include Robert A. Heinlein and Kim Stanley Robinson, with focus on their authorship of utopian SF.
+Other writers that have been the subject of Freedman's work include Robert A. Heinlein and Kim Stanley Robinson, with focus on their authorship of utopian science fiction.
 Freedman has also written books on U.S. electoral politics, and on film.

 Recognition

 Freedman received the 1999 Pioneer Award for Excellence in Scholarship for his essay "Kubrick's 2001 and the Possibility of a Science-Fiction Cinema".
 In 2018, he was awarded the Pilgrim Award for Lifetime Achievement by the Science Fiction Research Association.